Updated June 30, 2021

 As more of our guests prepare to fly again, we’re gradually, thoughtfully and safely reintroducing onboard food and beverage services and have implemented numerous ways to make your travels almost entirely touch-free.

-With the Alaska mobile app, you can check in for your flight, generate a mobile boarding pass and so much more.
-Plus, our improved technology will soon allow us to scan boarding passes up to six feet apart, print bag tags without touching the check-in kiosk and purchase food and beverages on board using your stored payment preference.
+With the Alaska mobile app, you can check in for your flight, pre-order meals, generate a mobile boarding pass and so much more.
+Plus, our improved technology allows us to scan boarding passes up to six feet apart, print bag tags without touching the check-in kiosk and purchase food and beverages on board using your stored payment preference.